nadiamariduena/ecommerce2/src/docs/ADDPRODUCT_TO_CART.md

 - - GO TO THE ROUTES category.js
 - - COPY THE category.js
-- - COPY the MODELS category.js
-- - PASTE IT in the cart.js/models
+- - PASTE IT in the cart.js/ROUTES
-- - CREATE THE CONTROLLER/cart.js
 - - REPLACE FEW THINGS

 > THE NEW THINGS: will be the function called "addItemToCart"